ignc-research/arena2D/arena2d-sim/README.md

 * ```SPACE```: run/pause simulation when training is currently inactive (this might be useful to test the behaviour of moving obstacles)

 ## Simulation
+The 2D physics simulation is run when either:
+* the user controls the robot manually
+* an agent is running (command `run_agent`)
+* or the simulation is set to run-mode by pressing `SPACE`

+When the simulation is running with the GUI enabled, a fixed amount of steps is performed per second that can be set with the settings parameter `physics.fps` or with the command `fps physics <fps>`.
+The time interval simulated in one step is determined by the time step `physics.time_step` and by the number of sub steps `physics.step_iterations`.
+So if you have `physics.time_step = 0.1` and `physics.step_iterations = 5` each step simulates 0.5 seconds.
+If you want to increase the overall time per step (which is also the time between two subsequent observations received by the agent) you should not increase `physics.time_step` for as the simulation might get inaccurate, but rather increase the number of sub steps `physics.step_iterations`.
+To increase the simulation accuracy (which is not necessary in most cases) the parameters `physics.position_iterations` and `physics.velocity_iterations` can be adjusted.

 ## In-App console
 The in-app console is used to send commands to the simulator at runtime.